NachiketGadekar1/chatgptree/README.md

 ![Shields.io Badges](https://img.shields.io/badge/license-MIT-lightgrey)

-## Introduction

-ChatGPTree is a browser extension built to augment the standard ChatGPT interface.
-It introduces a suite of features designed for power users and developers, focusing on better navigation, prompt management, and interactivity.
-It allows you to visualize conversation branches, run code snippets directly, bookmark important chats, and control the interface with a rich set of keyboard shortcuts.

 ## Key Features

 -   **Conversation Tree View**: Visualize your entire chat history as an interactive, pannable, and zoomable SVG tree.
 Easily track and navigate between different conversation branches, ensuring you never lose context in complex, forked discussions.